nrkno/nodecache-as-promised/README.md

 ```

 ## Distributed capabilites
-Distributed expire and persisting of cache misses to Redis are provided as
-plugins using __function composition__, ie. wrapping the in-memory cache with a factory that intercepts function calls.
-It should therefore be easy to write your own plugins using pub/sub from rabbitMQ, zeroMQ, persisting to a NAS, hit/miss-ratio to external measurments systems and more.
+Distributed expire and persisting of cache misses to Redis are provided as middlewares, ie. wrapping the in-memory cache with a factory that intercepts function calls.
+It should therefore be easy to write your own middlewares using pub/sub from rabbitMQ, zeroMQ, persisting to a NAS, hit/miss-ratio to external measurments systems and more.

 #### Distributed expire
 ```js